vuetifyjs/vuetify/packages/docs/src/pages/en/components/theme-providers.md

 ### Background

-By default `v-theme-provider` will act as a renderless component, and simply provide a new theme context to all of its children.
-However if you use the **with-background** prop, it will render a `div` and apply the correct background color to it according to the theme used.
+By default, `v-theme-provider` is a renderless component that allows you to change the applied theme for all of its children.
+When using the **with-background** prop, the `v-theme-provider` will wrap its children in an element and apply the correct background color to it according to the theme used.

 <example file="v-theme-provider/prop-with-background">